MobilePayDev/MobilePayDev.github.io/docs/subscriptions/subscriptions.md

 As a part of the merger between MobilePay and Vipps, we will consolidate products on one joint platform.
 The facade will be active for about a year from the Nordic Wallet Launch.
 This means that you don´t need to integrate to the new API right now, but just to be prepared that during 2024 you´ll need to integrate to the new Recurring API to keep using Vipps MobilePay.
 After we have switched to One platform, you can transition to our [Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/) using the [Subscriptions to Recurring migration guide](https://developer.vippsmobilepay.com/docs/mp-migration-guide/subscriptions/) Familiarize yourself with what migration entails, so you are prepared for the migration process.

-🙏 **Existing merchant**: Please review the upcoming changes outlined **[here](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform)** and update your current integration accordingly.

 Key dates:
-- **NOW** Take a look at the change list here and implement changes if needed for the Facade period

-- **2024Q1** Be ready with adjustments needed for your integration for the Facade period.

 - **2024Q1 March 12th** We finally launch Nordic Wallet Launch in Denmark 🇩🇰 and migrate all Danish merchants